 ERCOT continues to develop the information systems and grid operating systems that are being used in its operations.
-ERCOT capitalizes direct costs and related indirect and interest costs incurred to develop or obtain these software systems, about half of which are developed in connection with system development contracts with external firms.
+ERCOT capitalizes direct costs and related indirect and interest costs incurred to develop or obtain these software systems.
 Internal costs and contract expenditures not related directly to the development of systems, and related testing activities, are expensed as incurred.
 Costs from completed projects are transferred to property and equipment when the systems are placed in service.